-The two men are known for having an absinthe-fuelled affair with the 29 year old Verlaine abandoning his young wife and child to be with Rimbaud, who was still a teenager.
+The two men are known for having an absinthe-fuelled affair with the 29-year-old Verlaine abandoning his young wife and child to be with Rimbaud, who was still a teenager.

-Verlaine eventually wanted to go back to his wife and fled to the Belgian capital to get away from Rimbaud but the teenager followed him to Brussels and it was in a hotel room there where the argument ensued.
+Verlaine eventually wanted to go back to his wife and fled to the Belgian capital to get away from Rimbaud but the teenager followed him to Brussels and it was in a hotel room where the argument ensued.

 Verlaine famously shouted “Here’s how I will teach you how to leave!” before firing two shots at Rimbaud, one striking his wrist and another hitting the wall behind him.